KylomaskGamer/outsiders-notes/README.md

 TLDR; Depends on your teachers.
 And you can modify it to say YOU did it. cheat prevention :D

 ## Is this licensed?
 I don't care, let the project spread the world!
-You are allowed to redistribute it, I am totally NOT coming back to this after my test!
+I am totally NOT coming back to this after my test!
+Want to redistribute because it was helpful?
+Sure!
+Want to vandalize your download?
+Ok!
+Want to use this document to summon the demons from the depths of hell?
+Hey, as long as you don't blame it on me, feel free to explore the darker realms of academia!

 ## I prefer creating my own notes.
 It's fine lol